Skip to main content

 Keep it selective

-Boost Links doubles links to specific pages.
+Link boosting doubles links to your money pages.
 If applied too broadly, this can look unnatural to search engines.
-We recommend boosting no more than 3–5% of your indexed pages at any time.
+We recommend boosting no more than 3-5% of your indexed pages at any time.

-How to enable Boost Links on an existing agent
+How to enable link boosting on an existing agent

-If you already have a Related Links or Popular Links agent running, enabling Boost Links takes just a few clicks.
+If you already have a Related Links or Popular Links agent running, enabling link boosting takes just a few clicks.

 1